DmitriBogdanov/GSE/docs/guide_modularity_showcase.md

 Modularity comes into play when we want to configure something due to our knowledge of the problem, for example:

-- If we know system jacobian changes relatively smooth, we might want to select a faster differentiation method
+- If we know system jacobian changes relatively smoothly, we might want to select a faster differentiation method
-- When we're dealing with a particularly stiff system, we might want to use a more numerically stable linear solver
+- If we're dealing with a particularly stiff system, we might want to more expensive, but numerically stable methods for internal steps
+- If we know some internal matrix is going to be positive-definite, we can use a faster linear solver for it (like [Cholesky LLT](https://en.wikipedia.org/wiki/Cholesky_decomposition))
-- If we're using a 3rd party library that provides custom random numbers and distributions, we might want to use them instead of standard ones
+- If we're using a 3rd party library that provides custom random numbers and distributions, we might want to use them instead of standard ones when solving SDEs
-- If this library doesn't contain some specific method that we need, it is trivially easy to implement it as a compatible building block and insert it into a general solver
+- If this library doesn't contain some specific method that we need, it is trivially easy to implement it as a stand-alone building block and insert it into a general solver